727474430/BrowserSearch/README.md

+## Browser Search Plugin

+### Introduction

-### This is a intellij Idea plugin，Provides a built-in search method，Can pass shortcut keys or right click
+This is a intellij Idea plugin.
+Provides the ability to quickly open the search engine and search selected content.
+Can be used by shortcut or right button.

 [中文注释](https://github.com/727474430/BrowserSearch/blob/master/README_CN.md)

+### Shortcut

 <table>
     <tr>